vertelab/odootools/repos/README.md

 drwxrwxr-x  16 odoo odoo  4096 Aug 24 08:00 odooext-itpp-labs-access-addons
 drwxrwxr-x   5 odoo odoo  4096 Aug 24 07:59 odooext-itpp-labs-mail-addons

+6) Run the Odoo tools command to update the config-file with the new repositories and restart the server
+$ odooaddons
+$ odoorestart

 6) Try your new server at port 8069!

 http://odoo14_local_server:8069/